 A Governance work group was created to provide technical assistance and information on options related to the permanent governance of a Minnesota Health Insurance Exchange.
-The Governance Work group met publicly in late November and early December 2011 and presented options for consideration by the Exchange Task Force in late December 2011.
+The Governance work group met publicly in late November and early December 2011 and presented options for consideration by the Exchange Task Force in late December 2011.
 The Exchange Task Force included recommendations related to the ongoing governance of the Exchange in their January 2012 report, suggesting a public-private partnership model would best meet the goal of providing health insurance choices to individuals and businesses while also integrating public health care coverage, like Medicaid into the Exchange.

-Until that public-private partnership is established, interim governance decisions are being made in a collaborative manner through multi-agency consultations and interagency working agreements (see section on Interagency Agreements and work groups), in coordination with the Advisory Task Force of stakeholders described below.
+Until a permanent governance structure is established, interim governance decisions are being led by Minnesota Management and Budget, in a collaborative manner through multi-agency work groups and interagency agreements (see section on Interagency Agreements and work groups), with input from the Exchange Advisory Task Force of stakeholders described below.